pc2/frandom/README.md

 # Random Access Benchmark for FPGA

 This repository contains the Random Access Benchmark for FPGA and its OpenCL kernels.
-Currently only the  Intel® FPGA SDK for OpenCL™ utility is supported.
+Currently only the  Intel FPGA SDK for OpenCL utility is supported.

 It is a modified implementation of the
 [Random Access Benchmark](https://icl.utk.edu/projectsfiles/hpcc/RandomAccess/)